B.S. Economics (Finance and Decision Processes)

 Decision Analysis Society of INFORMS

 At DAI, Mr. Rode is responsible for the Appraisal & Valuation and Decision Analysis groups, which include valuation consulting and development of valuation and risk management models for power and energy infrastructure assets.
 Mr. Rode's models have been used by utilities, non-regulated generators, and financial institutions for forecasting and simulating equilibrium fuel and energy prices, managing commodity risks, and conducting regional portfolio optimization studies.
-Mr. Rode has also advised firms on the use of real options theory and portfolio theory for both tactical and strategic decision making and has provided expert witness testimony on corporate finance and risk management decision-making issues.
+Mr. Rode has also advised firms on the use of real options theory and portfolio theory for both tactical and strategic decision making and has provided expert witness testimony on corporate finance, risk analysis, and power market modeling issues.